reubendr/GoTweaks-S/README.md

 Steam Input Coexistence: Helper no longer blocks Steam Input.
 Use Steam for main buttons and GoTweaks-S for special Legion buttons simultaneously if you prefer.

 Expanded Remapping: Full keyboard picker for remapping.
 Hold Legion L/R remapping.
-Hold L for temporary desktop controls**experimental**
+Hold L for temporary desktop controls-**experimental**

 Quick Settings: Added a dedicated brightness slider.